FriendlyUser/astro-tech-blog/src/pages/posts/tech/go/Gocui.md

 ---
 title: Building Interactive Terminal Applications with Golang and Gocui
 pubDate: "2023-05-30T19:37:46.109Z"
-description: "In this article, we will explore how to build an interactive terminal application using Gocui, a minimalistic and flexible library for building intuitive console user interfaces in Go."
+description: "In this article, we will explore how to build an interactive terminal application using Gocui."
 tags: ["go"]
 layout: "@/templates/BasePost.astro"
 imgSrc: /imgs/2023/186810635.png
 ---
-# Building Interactive Terminal Applications with Golang and Gocui

 Golang, also known as Go, has become a popular programming language for building high-performance applications.
 One of the strong points of Go is its simplicity and ease of use, which makes it an excellent choice for creating command-line tools and terminal applications.
 In this article, we will explore how to build an interactive terminal application using Gocui, a minimalistic and flexible library for building intuitive console user interfaces in Go.